Frequently asked questions

 We understand that circumstances can change, and we aim to be as fair as possible while respecting the time and scheduling commitments of our team.

-More than 72 hours before appointment: Full refund
+More than 72 hours before 9:00 AM on the appointment day: Full refund

-Less than 24 hours before appointment or no-show: No refund
+Less than 24 hours before 9:00 AM on the appointment day, or no-show: No refund

 Exceptions: